KirstenC2/microservice_bms/Consul.README.md

 The `OnModuleInit` and `OnModuleDestroy` are NestJS lifecycle hooks that are called when the module is initialized and destroyed, respectively.

-# Chapter 2: Consul in Docker
+# Chapter 2: Consul on Docker

 ``` Docker
 consul: